-Balancing your current workload while making sure you have a pipeline full of projects set and ready to go isn’t easy, but will keep your business moving.
+Balancing your current workload while making sure you have new projects set and ready to go isn’t easy, but will keep your business moving.
 If you haven’t realized it already, a big part of job is growing your business is promoting it.
 You should feel confident and comfortable marketing your skills and services, and know how to sell yourself as a credible expert.
-Below, we explore five ways to build your small business pipeline.
+Below, we explore five ways to get new clients and continue to grow your business.

 1. Identify Your Target Clients

 If you haven’t yet taken the time to define your target audience in your business plan, now is the time to do so.
 A target audience helps you stay on track with the goals of your consulting business and direct marketing and messaging efforts to the right people.

 To identify your target clientele, consider the types of services and skills you offer.
 Who would benefit most from them?
 Who would be willing to pay for what you are charging?
 To narrow down this list, take a look at your past and current clients.
 What have your most successful projects been?
 Is there a trend in the types of clients that fit that profile?
 These are the people and companies you should be targeting.

 Next, take some time to review your current marketing efforts for your consulting business.
 Make a list of what you are doing well and what you could be improving on.
 Perhaps you need to update your professional website to showcase your latest projects, or invest more time into your blog to share content across a wider variety of social media platforms.